 Where Is SugaREX Made?

-While the location of the manufacturing plant is not listed (that's normal for companies), it may be located in California since that is where the company is based.
-The Diverxin company does state that SugaREX is made in an FDA and NSF-approved facility.
+While the manufacturing plant's location is not listed, it may be located in California since that is where the company is based.
+On the plus side, Diverxin SugaREX is made in an FDA and NSF-approved facility.
 NSF is an independent supplement certification program.
 The NSF program ensures the supplement:

 - contains the ingredients and amounts stated on the label

 - has no undeclared ingredients like steroids or drugs

 The NSF performs its own testing on supplements to ensure accuracy.